Joseph-W-Leonard/Rutgers-01.198.111-Fall_2024/README.md

 ### Notes from the student (any of this could be subject to change):
 + All the professors lecture the same curriculum and give the same coursework, which Autolab grades.
 The instructions for each assignment are available on the CS111 website.
++ Assignment 1 is in Pseudocode (might add at a later date)

 ### Important to note:
 + The assignments are visible on Canvas but provide no useful insight.